 - BFTP boosted the Pennsylvania economy (Gross State Product) by $6.6 Billion.

 - The Commonwealth received $358 million in additional state tax receipts as a direct result of BFTP investments in client firms.
 Another $144 million in state tax receipts flowed from related BFTP client services, for a total increase of $502 million in state revenue due to BFTP.Since 1989, BFTP has boosted the state’s economy by more than $23.5 billion.

-- The Commonwealth received more than $517 million in additional state tax revenues as a direct result of BFTP.
-This represents a 3.5-to-1 payback to the Commonwealth on its investment during the same period.
+- New state tax revenue generated because of BFTP represents a 3.6 to 1 payback to the Commonwealth on its $137.7 million investment during that period.

-Since 1989, BFTP has…
+Since 1989, BFTP has: